h2oai/datatable/docs/install.rst

 Install on macOS and Linux
 -----------------------------

-Run the following command to install ``datatable`` on Mac OS X and Linux:
+Run the following command to install ``datatable`` on macOS and Linux:

 .. code-block:: bash